-Last week, Michele Nichols and Aimee Schenck attended AUVSI XPONENTIAL, the prominent unmanned vehicle conference and exhibit, where some of our clients were presenting technical papers.
+Last spring, Michele Nichols and Aimee Schenck attended AUVSI XPONENTIAL, the prominent unmanned vehicle conference and exhibit, where some of our clients were presenting technical papers.
 Our team was also there for market intelligence, looking for market fit and viability for many of our component manufacturing clients.
-Here’s our take on the unmanned vehicle market:
+Even if you aren't ready to exhibit at a show, you can learn so much about the upcoming industry trends by simply walking the floor.
+Here are a few of our takeaways from last year's show:

 1. A Growing Middle Ground